ilias-t/demystifying-the-internet-talk/readme.md

         <h3>Multiplexing</h3>
         <img src='imgs/multiplexing.png' alt='missing' />
         <br>
-        <figcaption>Multiplexing allows multiple data streams to be share one wire by splitting each stream into a separate channel with a different bandwidth.</figcaption>
+        <figcaption>Multiplexing allows multiple data streams to share one wire by splitting each stream into a separate channel with a different bandwidth.</figcaption>
     </figure>
 </details>